James Baker: 1984 campaign

-Secretary of the Treasury (1985–1988)
+Secretary of the treasury (1985–1988)

-President Ronald Reagan announcing the nomination of James Baker to be Secretary of the Treasury and the appointment of Donald Regan as White House Chief of Staff on January 8, 1985, a job-swap to which both Baker and Regan agreed.
+President Ronald Reagan announcing the nomination of James Baker as secretary of the treasury and the appointment of Donald Regan as White House chief of staff on January 8, 1985, a job-swap to which both Baker and Regan agreed.

-In 1985, Reagan named Baker as United States Secretary of the Treasury, in a job-swap with then-Secretary Donald Regan, a former Merrill Lynch executive who became Chief of Staff.
+In 1985, Reagan named Baker as United States secretary of the Treasury, in a job-swap with then-Secretary Donald Regan, a former Merrill Lynch executive who became chief of staff.
 Regan suggested the change to Baker, feeling that the White House position would grant him greater power.
-For his part, Baker relished the prestige of the Treasury Department and considered it a "stepping stone" to further prominence.
+For his part, Baker relished the prestige of the Treasury Department, and considered it a "stepping stone" to further prominence.
 Reagan had little role in the plan, immediately approving it after his appointees suggested it.

 Baker's departure from the White House came at the same time as others from Reagan's first term, including Meese, Deaver, Stockman, Rollins, and Baker's deputy Darman, who went with him to the Treasury Department.
 Baker's departure in particular marked a "turning point" in Reagan's presidency, according to Reagan biographer Lou Cannon.
 After Regan replaced Baker, administration "blunders [became] more frequent and damage control [was] lacking."

-Baker was confirmed as Secretary of the Treasury on January 29, 1985 with a unanimous 95-0 vote in the Senate.
+Baker was confirmed as secretary of the Treasury on January 29, 1985, with a unanimous 95–0 vote in the Senate.

-Baker brought his long-time aide Darman to the Treasury Department as Deputy Secretary of the Treasury.
-Darman was considered to be essential to Baker's agenda, as a detail-oriented and aggressive complement to Baker's more politic style.
+Baker brought his long-time aide Darman to the Treasury Department as deputy secretary of the Treasury.
+Darman was considered to be essential to Baker's agenda, as a detail-oriented and aggressive complement to Baker's more political style.
 According to Wall Street Journal reporters Alan S. Murray and Jeffrey Birnbaum, stakeholders considered the Baker tenure to really be the Baker-Darman Treasury, with "Darmanesque" tactics representing anything particularly "sneaky and conniving."
-Darman chafed at the outsized credit Baker received and resented being known as a "Baker aide" rather than his own entity.
+Darman chafed at the outsized credit Baker received, and resented being known as a "Baker aide" rather than his own entity.